VALA and ALIAVic End-of-Year Event

 Lightning Talks (and Walks)

-This year’s Lightning Talks event featured five 10 minute presentations from outstanding contributors within the Library IT field.
+This year’s Lightning Talks event will feature five 10 minute presentations from outstanding contributors within the Library IT field.

 - Brendan Fitzgerald from Infoxchange – Winner of the 2014 Google Impact Challenge for their app to help the homeless

 Navigating the service system is difficult for the 1 in 200 Australians who are homeless on any given night, with 1,200 specialist homelessness services and more than 300,000 health, welfare and community support services.
 The “Homeless Assist” project will develop a mobile app to improve access to food, shelter, health and other support services for people who are homeless or at risk of homelessness.
 Brendan Fitzgerald, Manager Digital Inclusion will discuss the scale of homelessness and the vision of Infoxchange in what could be described as a slightly better approach to Homelessness than Robert Overcracker’s!

 October 1st 1995 Robert Overcracker rides a jetski over the brink of the Horseshoe Falls to help promote awareness for the homeless.
 His parachute did not open and Robert ended up promoting better parachutes.
 He plunged to his death and his body was never recovered.
 An Egyptian tourist captured this amazing image.

 - Sarah Petchell from the Australian Drug Foundation – Digitising the library